 I’d venture to say that pastitsio is one of the most popular Greek dishes.
 It’s right up there with spanakopita as my most requested recipe, or the dish others tell me they order in Greek restaurants.
 Pastitsio is basically the Greek’s version of lasagna.
 It’s a layered dish of pasta (traditionally, bucatini/good ol’ Misko No. 2), slightly spicy meat sauce, and a cheesy bechamel.
 My yiayia usually added a few breadcrumbs on top (in addition to more cheese), so I do that, too.

 If you’ve followed my blog long enough, you may remember the first time I posted pastitsio based on my grandma’s “recipe.”
 I’ve modified this recipe a bit since then (but if you want to see the original source, my yiayia, click here :-P).
 I noticed my friend Peter was asked to be on the judging panel for a “Taste of the Mediterranean,” sponsored by igourmet.
 The Greek dish for this event is pastitsio, so it seemed like the perfect opportunity for me to make it (I’d been craving it, anyway) and update the version in my blog.
-If you would like to make your own version of pastitsio and participate in this event, you can see the details in Peter’s blog, as well as Tony’s, but hurry up because you only have a few more days!
+If you would like to make your own version of pastitsio and participate in this event, you can see the details in Peter’s blog, as well as Tony’s.

 Tom and I both love pastitsio.
 To me, it’s comforting not only because it’s pasta, slow cooked meatsauce and creamy bechamel, but because it reminds me of home.